cowlicks/skimage-dask-blog/content.md

 *Section by Stefan van der Walt:*

+Scikit image is a collection of algorithms for image analysis built of numpy with custom Cython code.

+The scikit is widely used
 *  Scikit image builds off of NumPy with custom Cython code
 *  Algorithms are sophisticated, used daily, but generally restricted to a single-core.